START FREE COMPARISON

 From a technical integration point of view, there is no impact when using a Payment Service Provider.
 There is only the requirement of integrating with the Payment Gateway.
 You can simply select the appropriate card processor in your Payment Service Provider back-office during your account set-up.

 Please note that some Payment Gateways have only one connection to a card acquirer.
-Bare this in mind when you compare payment service providers or gateways.
+Bare this in mind when you compare payment service providers and gateways.
 Whether you are a start-up or looking to switch Payment Service Provider.

 Equally important - and to emphasise the importance of choice - is the fact that an application for the acceptance of credit cards can also be declined by the acquiring bank.
 Some acquirers have strict acceptance policies which impose risk of your credit card application being denied.
 Not every card processor contracts start-ups or websites within specific segments like gambling, gaming, pharmacy, financial products, alcohol, tobacco, etcetera).
 Be aware, especially when you opt for a Payment Service Provider with only one merchant acquirer connection.